Perinatal Book Reviews

 Illyin Morrison’s The Birth Debrief

 Illyin guides women in processing and healing from challenging or traumatic birth experiences.
-Combining personal stories, professional insights, and practical tools, Morrison creates space for honest reflection and emotional recovery.
+Combining personal stories, professional insights, and practical tools, she creates space for honest reflection and emotional recovery.
 She empowers women to reclaim their narratives, fostering understanding, resilience, and renewed confidence in their journeys.